hive

 Alexander Girard

-Vitra is a Swiss company dedicated to improving the quality of spaces through the power of design.
-Product longevity is central to the company goal of sustainable development.
-Short lived styling is avoided in favor of classical pieces of furniture that can be used for decades, have several owners and end up as part of a collection.
+Vitra is a Swiss company dedicated to improving the quality of life through the power of design.
+A central goal of Vitra is sustainable development.
+Trendy styling is avoided in favor of classic pieces that can be used for decades.